-Present-Mr. Innes, Mr. Scott, Mr. Lowes, Mr. Butler, Mr. Kennerley.
+Present-Mr. INNES, Mr. Scott, Mr. Lowes, Mr. Butler, Mr. KENNERLEY.

-- 1. The Minutes of the last meeting were read and confirmed. - 2.
-The Chairman and Dr. Butler, brought up the Draft Report, which was read by the Chairman.
+2. The Chairman and Dr. Butler brought up the Draft Report, which was read by the Chairman.

 Moved by Mr. Lowes, and seconded by Dr. Butler-That the Report be adopted.
+Carried unanimously.